a-M1NG/PicSearcher/README.md

 # PicSearcher

 PicSearcher is a web-based application built using Flask and TailwindCSS.
 This project allows users to search for images based on keywords.
+Refer to the [Installation](#installation) section for instructions on how to set up the project on your local machine.

 ## Features